open-policy-agent/gatekeeper/website/docs/constrainttemplates.md

 ## Why implement this change?

+Structural schemas are required in version `v1` of `CustomResourceDefinition` resources, which underlie ConstraintTemplates.
+Requiring the same in ConstraintTemplates puts Gatekeeper in line with the overall direction of Kubernetes.

+Beyond this alignment, structural schemas yield significant usability improvements.
+The schema of a ConstraintTemplate's associated Constraint is both more visible and type validated.

-Requiring structural schemas in Constraint Templates yields usability improvements.
-As the required data types are defined, the API server will reject a `Constraint` with an incorrect `parameters` field, as opposed to ingesting it and simply not passing those `parameters` into Gatekeeper.
+As the data types of Constraint fields are defined in the ConstraintTemplate, the API server will reject a Constraint with an incorrect `parameters` field.
+Previously, the API server would ingest it and simply not pass those `parameters` to Gatekeeper.
+This experience was confusing for users, and is noticeably improved by structural schemas.

 For example, see this incorrectly defined `k8srequiredlabels` Constraint: